Sun Country Airlines Holdings, - GuruFocus.com

 MINNEAPOLIS, Feb.
-15, 2023 (GLOBE NEWSWIRE) -- Sun Country Airlines Holdings, Inc. ( SNCY) (“Sun Country Airlines”) today announced the commencement of a proposed secondary public offering of 5,250,000 shares of its common stock by an affiliate of certain investment funds managed by affiliates of Apollo Global Management, Inc. (the “Selling Stockholder”).
+15, 2023 (GLOBE NEWSWIRE) -- Sun Country Airlines Holdings, Inc. ( SNCY) (“Sun Country Airlines”) today announced the pricing of the previously announced secondary public offering of 5,250,000 shares of its common stock by an affiliate of certain investment funds managed by affiliates of Apollo Global Management, Inc. (the “Selling Stockholder”).
+The offering is expected to close, subject to customary closing conditions, on February 21, 2023.

-In addition, Sun Country Airlines has authorized the purchase from the underwriter of up to 750,000 shares of common stock that are the subject of the proposed offering at a price per share equal to the price at which the underwriter will purchase the shares from the Selling Stockholder in the proposed offering, subject to a maximum aggregate repurchase price of $15 million (the “Concurrent Share Repurchase”).
-The Concurrent Share Repurchase would be made pursuant to Sun Country Airlines’ previously announced $50 million stock repurchase program and reduce remaining availability under the stock repurchase program.
-Sun Country Airlines plans to fund the Concurrent Share Repurchase from existing cash on hand.
+In addition, Sun Country Airlines has agreed to purchase from the underwriter 750,000 shares of common stock that are the subject of the offering at a price per share equal to the price at which the underwriter will purchase such shares from the Selling Stockholder in the offering (the “Concurrent Share Repurchase”).
+The Concurrent Share Repurchase will be made under Sun Country Airlines’ existing $50 million stock repurchase program and reduce remaining availability under the stock repurchase program.
+Sun Country Airlines intends to fund the Concurrent Share Repurchase from existing cash on hand.

-The offering will be made only by means of a preliminary prospectus supplement and accompanying base prospectus related to the offering, copies of which, when available, may be obtained from Barclays Capital Inc., c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, or by telephone at 888-603-5847, or by email at [email protected].
+The offering was made only by means of a preliminary prospectus supplement and accompanying base prospectus related to the offering.
+Copies of the preliminary prospectus supplement and accompanying base prospectus, and when available, copies of the final prospectus supplement and accompanying base prospectus, related to the offering, may be obtained from Barclays Capital Inc., c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, or by telephone at 888-603-5847, or by email at [email protected]

 This press release does not constitute an offer to sell or the solicitation of an offer to buy any securities, nor will there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
 A shelf registration statement relating to the offering of the common stock was filed with the U.S. Securities and Exchange Commission and is effective.